How to Get a Contract

 Once you have accepted the Housing Contract, you are legally bound to that contract for the fall and spring semesters.
 You may not cancel the contract after it has been submitted.

-Making modifications: You may make changes to your housing preferences and meal plan selection after you accept your Housing Contract until the modification deadline.
+Making modifications: after you accept your Housing Contract, you may make changes to your housing preferences and meal plan selection until the modification deadline.

-Once all Contract Offers are made and accepted, students who participated in the process but did not receive an offer will automatically be added to the Waitlist for a Housing Contract.
-Students who did not participate in the process but are interested in living on campus can add their names to the Waitlist when it opens in early February.
+Once all Contract Offers are made and accepted, any students who participated in the process but did not receive an offer will automatically be added to the Waitlist for a Housing Contract.
+Students who did not participate in the process but are interested in living on campus can add their names to the Waitlist when it opens.
 If you do not want to have your name on the Waitlist, you can remove it by logging on to eLiving.
 Adding your name to the Waitlist does not guarantee that you will receive an offer for a Housing Contract.

 Students considering a Change of Campus should initiate the request through the Change of Campus contact in the Registrar’s office.
-If you are interested in living on campus, you must participate in the eLiving Housing Contract System during the established timeline.
+If you are interested in living on campus, you must request on-campus living during the established timeline.

 If you receive a Housing Contract offer for a campus that is not your current campus of enrollment, this does not imply that your Change of Campus has been or will be approved.
 Accepting the Housing Contract offer does not guarantee that your Change of Campus will be approved.